Step 2 is all about selecting a domain name, hosting, and website construction. Each step should be done in order for the best results.

 The way most people start is to purchase a domain name and a hosting plan.
 If you have plenty of money that may not hurt you, but after years of experience, I have changed my mind.
 Your domain name does not have the importance it once did on SEO rankings, and it is not near as important as getting your website up.

 Your domain name will act as your website’s street address.
-If it is a name that relates to you business it will help build your brand.
-Once your your website is up and functional, it is the link that allows others to find you among the millions of other sites.
+If it is a name that relates to your business it will help build your brand.
+Once your website is up and functional, it is the link that allows others to find you among the millions of other sites.